FonzMP/trailtracker-react/README.md

 The long term goal of TrailTracker is to provide users a peace of mind by providing rider tracking for individuals, small groups, or large group rides that want an easy and efficient means to track their riders.

-Things you may want to cover:

-- Getting started
 Once forked and cloned to your local environment, please run `rake db:migrate` to set up the database.
 If you'd like to use the small seed file I've created, please run `rake db:seed` to seed the DB.